CosmoLike/cocoa/README.md

     "${CONDA_PREFIX}"/bin/git clone git@github.com:CosmoLike/cocoa.git cocoa

 If the developer wants to start coding a new feature or fix a bug from a git tag, check the appendix [FAQ: How do we push changes to the Cocoa main branch?
-A few git hacks](#push_main)
+A few git hacks](#push_main) subsection *How to develop starting from a git tag?*

 **Step :two:**: Run the script `setup_cocoa.sh` via